 An animal strike isn’t uncommon, especially during the autumn months of October, November and December when chances of hitting a deer or other large wildlife doubles.
-According to data analysis by State Farm, an estimated 1.33 million deer, elk, caribou and moose collisions occurred between July 1, 2017 and June 30,2018.
-State Farm found that drivers in West Virginia were most likely to strike wildlife with a 1 in 46 chance, and Hawaii the least likely with a chance of only1 in 6,379.
+According to data analysis by State Farm of 2021-22, drivers on average have 1 out of 109 chance of hitting an animal while driving.

-Look out when driving, especially at dawn and dusk, but if an animal does dodge out in front of your car and you make contact, you car will be covered -- if you have the right coverage on you policy.
-And if you swerve and hit a tree instead there is also coverage for that too.
+Look out when driving, especially at dawn and dusk, but if an animal does dart out in front of your car and you make contact, your car will be covered as long as you have comprehensive — which is part of full coverage.
+And if you swerve and hit a tree instead there is also coverage for that, too, under your collision policy.

-If you avoid hitting an animal and damage your car
+If you avoid hitting an animal, damaging your car: Collision coverage

-If you are driving and swerve to avoid hitting animal, and as a result damage your car, such as driving into a ditch or a pole, you may file a claim under collision coverage.
-Without collision on your car insurance policy, your car’s damages will not be covered.
+If you are driving and swerve to avoid hitting an animal but damage your car by driving into a ditch or a pole, you may file a claim under collision coverage.
+Without collision coverage on your car insurance policy, your car’s damages will not be covered.
 Collision claims often raise your rates, so you should evaluate the damage and decide if you’d rather pay out of pocket.

-When a deer appears in front of you in the roadway it may be natural to try and dodge the animal but what various states' Department of Transportation offices advise is that if a deer jumps out in front of you and a collision seems inevitable, you should not attempt to swerve out of the way to avoid the animal.
-Swerving could cause you to lose control of your vehicle or place you in the path of an oncoming vehicle; either may end up causing more damage and injury then if you hit the deer.
+When a deer appears in front of you on the road, it may be natural to try and dodge the animal, but state Departments of Transportation advise drivers not to swerve if a deer jumps out in front of you and a collision seems inevitable.
+Swerving could cause you to lose control of your vehicle or put you in the path of an oncoming vehicle; either may end up causing more damage and injury than if you hit the deer.

 You could use your car’s liability insurance to pay someone else’s veterinarian bill if you injure their pet with your car.
-You may, however, have a case to say you were not negligent and thus not at fault and have to pay, if the pet was off their leash in a driving area.
-In most states, you may not be 100 percent liable since the owner should have control over their pet.
-If that is the case, you may be assigned some portion of liability and your auto policy may pay for a portion of the pet owner’s related bills, it all depends on your state’s negligence laws.
+You may, however, have a case to say you were not negligent and thus not at fault and have to pay if the pet was off its leash in a roadway or driveway.
+In most states, you wouldn’t be totally liable since the owner should have control over their pet.
+If that is the case, you may be assigned a portion of liability, and your auto policy may pay for a portion of the pet owner’s related bills, depending on your state’s negligence laws.